r4jeshwar/ukuleleweb/README.md

 can never lose your data, and it's also easy to put it under version control.

+## Features

+* Recognizes WikiLinks in the classic WikiWikiWeb style (just CamelCasedWords).
+* Displays reverse links at the bottom of each page.
+(Reverse links are recalculated when saving a page.)
+* Each wiki page is a file on disk, it's easy to add small analysis scripts externally, or to generate new Wiki pages.

 ## Non-features

 Ukuleleweb does not have user management, nor an authentication